 Amenities: parking, public restrooms, accessibility for mobility-impared and food.

 Individual and group tours are Free.

 Phone - Address & Website

 Guided tours last 20 and 30 minutes.
 Please visit our museum exhibitions, located on the fourth floor, following your tour.
 We recommend 30 minutes to explore the museum.
-Tour times are Monday – Friday at 10:00 AM, 10:30 AM, 11:00 AM and 11:30 AM.
-Visitors on the 11:30 AM walk-in tour will join a larger, scheduled tour group (usually elementary school students).
+Tour times vary per time of year.
+Please call for more info.
 No reservations required.
 During June through August, Reservations are required for groups of 10 or more.
 Call 404-463-4536 to schedule your tour.

 All visitors aged 18 and older must show photo identification to enter the capitol.